 value freeze.
 A mechanism that prevents any increase in assessed value from year to year.
 The same as assessment freeze.

 work-off abatement.
-In Massachusetts, a reduction of property tax liability for taxpayers who agree to perform volunteer work for the local government in lieu of paying the full property tax bill.
+A reduction of property tax liability for taxpayers who agree to perform volunteer work for the local government in lieu of paying the full property tax bill.